-The journal is published once per year during the fall term in electronic format.
+The journal is published biennially once every two (2) years in electronic format.

-The deadline for all manuscript submissions has been extended till June 15th, 2021.
+The deadline for all manuscript submissions is December 31st, 2023.

 If you are interested in becoming a reviewer, please register to apply.